realtechsupport/vertical-public-space/README.md

 Here is a list of [texts](https://paperpile.com/shared/mASXqv) discussed in the course.

-This code repository contains the code artifacts created in and for this course.
+This code repository contains code artifacts created in and for this course.
+'''
 Sentinel2_getdata.ipynb
     fetches sentinel2 data from the European Space Agency based on the defined parameter settings.